watson-developer-cloud/visual-recognition-coreml/README.md

-# Visual Recognition with Core ML starter kit
+# Visual Recognition with Core ML

 Classify images with [Watson Visual Recognition](https://www.ibm.com/watson/services/visual-recognition/) and [Core ML](https://developer.apple.com/machine-learning/).
 The images are classified offline using a deep neural network that is trained by Visual Recognition.

-This starter kit includes the `QuickstartWorkspace.xcworkspace` workspace with two projects:
+This project includes the `QuickstartWorkspace.xcworkspace` workspace with two projects:

 - **Core ML Vision Simple**: Classify images locally with Visual Recognition.
 - **Core ML Vision Custom**: Train a custom Visual Recognition model for more specialized classification.